unaihuete93/Tecnun-AIFoundry-2025/README.md

 ![Playground Example 1](images/Training-Data-Question.png)

 You can see the model answers gives "Joe Biden" as the answer.
-We can clearly see that the model can answer this question based on its training data.
+We can clearly see that the model can answer this question based on its training data, which is back from June 2024.
+This is one of the reasons why solutions like Microsoft Copilot or ChatGPT look for information not only in the model, they use web based searches for updated information.

 #### TASK 4 - EXERCISE 1
 Try you own example question that reflects how the training data of the model may not be up to date.
 Upload the results as `TASK4-EXERCISE1-<YOUR NAME>.png`. **The picture must show the USERNAME/EMAIL to be taken as VALID**.